I'm Getting Married! What Do I Do?

 Marriage Licenses expire if they are not used within 35 days from the date of issuance from our office, so come in to apply no earlier than 35 days before your ceremony.
 The Clerk & Recorder's Office is not open on weekends.
 If you have planned a weekend ceremony, you’ll need to come into the office prior to your ceremony.
 We are unable to backdate Marriage Licenses.

-Save some time and fill out this application form.
+Give yourselves the better part of an hour when planning to come in to apply for your Marriage License.
+Save some time and fill out this application form COMPLETELY.
 Both parties to the marriage must be present at the time of application with valid photo ID that displays date of birth such as: Driver License (any State), Military ID, Passport, State-issued ID card.
 We cannot accept Birth Certificates, Baptismal Certificates or Foreign Consular IDs.
+You do NOT need to bring/show us your Social Security card, but you will need to submit your Social Security Number on your application.
+Cost is $30 for the application and to receive to the License.
+Certified copies cost an additional $3.00 each.

 If one person can’t make it to the application, fill out this Absentee Affidavit.
 Important: have it notarized and bring it into the office with a clear copy of the absent applicant’s ID.